hashicorp/terraform-provider-aws/website/docs/r/cloudfront_cache_policy.html.markdown

 ## Attribute Reference

-This resource exports additional attributes along with the arguments mentioned above.
+This resource exports the following attributes in addition to the arguments above:

 * `etag` - Current version of the cache policy.
 * `id` - Identifier for the cache policy.